scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 Thus, it assumes the bandwidth that was measured by ``scylla_setup``.

 It is not that difficult to get the best performance out of Scylla.
 Mostly, it is automatically tuned as long as you do not work against the system.
-The remainder of this document contains the best practices to follow to make sure that Scylla keeps tuning itself and tht your performance has maximum results.
+The remainder of this document contains the best practices to follow to make sure that Scylla keeps tuning itself and that your performance has maximum results.

 Install Scylla Monitoring Stack
 -------------------------------